apache/cloudstack-docs-admin/source/networking2.rst

 Citrix NetScaler is supported as an external network element for load balancing in zones that use isolated networking in advanced zones.
-Set up an external load balancer when you want to provide load balancing through means other than CloudStack’s provided virtual router.
+Set up an external load balancer when you want to provide load balancing through means other than CloudStack's provided virtual router.

 .. note::
    In a Basic zone, load balancing service is supported only if Elastic IP or Elastic LB services are enabled.